-CreateMeshRect() Mesh = CreateMeshRect(X,Y,BLOW,BUP,BLEFT,BRIGHT) Create a mesh on a rectangle with nodes at (x_i, y_j) parameters: \star X,Y are the vectors containing the coodinates of the mesh nodes to be generated.
-BLOW, BUP, BLEFT, BRIGHT indicate the type of boundary condition at lower, upper, left and right edge of the rectangle B = -1: Dirichlet boundary condition B = -2: Neumann or Robin boundary condition return value \star MESH is a a structure with the information about the mesh.
+CreateMeshRect()

+Mesh = CreateMeshRect(X,Y,BLOW,BUP,BLEFT,BRIGHT)

+Create a mesh on a rectangle with nodes at (x_i, y_j)

+parameters:

+\star X,Y are the vectors containing the coodinates of the mesh

+nodes to be generated.

+\star BLOW, BUP, BLEFT, BRIGHT indicate the type of boundary

+condition at lower, upper, left and right edge of the rectangle

+B = -1: Dirichlet boundary condition

+B = -2: Neumann or Robin boundary condition

+return value

-''' The mesh consists of n_e linear elements, n_n nodes and n_ed edges.
-MESH.ELEM n_e by 3 matrix with the numbers of the nodes forming triangular elements MESH.ELEMAREA n_e vector with the areas of the elements MESH.ELEMT n_e vector with the type of elements (not used) MESH.NODES n_n by 2 matrix with the coordinates of the nodes MESH.NODEST n_n vector with the type of nodes (not used) MESH.EDGES n_ed by 2 matrix with the numbers of the nodes forming edges MESH.EDGEST n_ed vector with the type of edge MESH.GP n_e3 by 2 matrix with the coordinates of the Gauss points MESH.NODF number of DOF, degrees of freedom MESH.NODE2DOF n_n vector of integer, mapping nodes to DOF Sample call: Mesh = CreateMeshRect(linspace(0,1,10),linspace(-1,2,20),-1,-1,-2,-2) '''
+''' MESH is a a structure with the information about the mesh.
+The mesh consists of n_e linear elements, n_n nodes and n_ed edges.
+MESH.ELEM n_e by 3 matrix with the numbers of the nodes forming triangular elements MESH.ELEMAREA n_e vector with the areas of the elements MESH.ELEMT n_e vector with the type of elements (not used) MESH.NODES n_n by 2 matrix with the coordinates of the nodes MESH.NODEST n_n vector with the type of nodes (not used) MESH.EDGES n_ed by 2 matrix with the numbers of the nodes forming edges MESH.EDGEST n_ed vector with the type of edge MESH.GP n_e3 by 2 matrix with the coordinates of the Gauss points MESH.GPT n_e3 vector of integers with the type of Gauss points MESH.NDOF number of DOF, degrees of freedom MESH.NODE2DOF n_n vector of integer, mapping nodes to DOF Sample call: Mesh = CreateMeshRect(linspace(0,1,10),linspace(-1,2,20),-1,-1,-2,-2) will create a mesh with 200 nodes and 0 \le x \le 1, -1 \le y \le +2 '''

-With CreateMeshRect () one can only generate meshes with elements of order 1.
-With the help of MeshUpgrade () (Section 4.1.4) you can upgrade to the same mesh with elements or order 2.
+With CreateMeshRect() one can only generate meshes with elements of order 1.
+With the help of MeshUpgrade() (Section 4.1.4) you can upgrade to the same mesh with elements of order 2 or 3.